asotolongo/msmov/README.md

 --IMPORT DATA
-SELECT msmov.import_data_one_table('dbo',"TABLE_NAME") from msmov.mssql_tables ;-- you can perform this in different scripts passing the tables requires for parallelizing this process
+SELECT msmov.import_data_one_table('dbo',"TABLE_NAME") from msmov.mssql_tables ;-- you can perform this in different scripts by passing the tables required for parallelizing this process

 --PK